JuliaDataScience/JuliaDataScience/contents/dataframes.md

 """; process=without_caption_label)
 ```

-This assumes, of course, that the function is not re-defined.
+Of course, this assumes that the function is not re-defined.
 We promise to not do that in this book, because it is a bad idea exactly for this reason.
 Instead of "changing" a function, we will make a new one and give it a clear name.